Perss00n/HangMan/README.md

 # Hangman Game - School Project

-Welcome to the **Hangman Game** repository!
 This project is part of my ongoing journey to become a backend developer.
 The purpose of this project is to build a fully functional Hangman game in C# that runs in the console.
 It supports both single-player and two-player modes, and it's built with fundamental C# programming concepts.

 ## About the Project